Seagate/cortx/doc/integrations/go-ds-motr/README.md

 ```

-## Requirements
+# Requirements
 1. Access to a Motr cluster and the `motr-devel` package installed.
+See the CORTX [repo](https://github.com/Seagate/cortx/releases).
 2. Go 1.17.
+See the official Go [site](https://go.dev/doc/install) for download and install instructions.

-## Installation
+# Installation
 1. Clone the go-ipfs repository: `git clone https://github.com/ipfs/go-ipfs.git`
 2. Checkout v0.13.0 of the code: `cd go-ipfs &&  git checkout tags/v0.13.0`
 3. Add the following line to the `plugin/loader/preload.list` file: `motords github.com/allisterb/go-ds-motr/plugin *`.
 This tells the build system to build the go-ds-motr plugin together with the other plugins specified when building go-ipfs.